rochgs/.emacs.d/README.md

 ### Procedure

 1. Clone the repository contents to `~/.emacs.d/` and start Emacs.
-2. Follow [the instructions in dape's README](https://github.com/svaante/dape/tree/master?tab=readme-ov-file#php---xdebug) to install the PHP debug adapter..
+2. Follow [the instructions in dape's README](https://github.com/svaante/dape/tree/master?tab=readme-ov-file#php---xdebug) to install the PHP debug adapter.